Chamika93/quick-chat/README.md

-# Getting Started with Create React App
+# React and firebase chat application

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created using react for the frontend and firebase for the backend.

 ## Available Scripts